AntonioRedondo/ImageFeatureDetector/README.md

+## Contribute!

+If you have an awesome pull request no matter whether it's a big or small change, send it over!
+Your contribution to the computer vision community is priceless.

 ## License

 Image Feature Detector makes use of the [GNU GPL v3.0](http://choosealicense.com/licenses/gpl-3.0/) license.
 Remember to make public your project source code when reusing IFD.